garrandall/popular-music-data/tracks/one-of-the-living-tina-turner.md

 Bruised
 Sensual
 Ravaged
-It's ev'ry man for himself
+It's every man for himself
-Ev'ry woman
+Every woman
-Ev'ry child
+Every child
 A new breed
 Ferocious and wild
 And all they wanna do is shoot bullets of fire